CuriousLearner/kube-efk/README.md

 # kube-efk
 Deploying EFK stack on Kubernetes

+__NOTE__: For deployment to Digital Ocean, I reduced the replicas of ES StatefulSet to 1 from 3.

 This will deploy Elastic Search, Fluentd, and Kibana on a Kubernetes cluster.

 Elastic Search (ES) is used to store the logs data and search it.